JyotiSunkara/Drunk-Man-Random-Walk/README.md

-# Drunk-Man-Random-Walk
+# Random-Walk

-Two drunks start out together at the origin, each having equal probability of making a step to the left or to the right along the x axis.
+Two drunk people start out together at the origin, each having equal probability of making a step to the left or to the right along the x axis.
 Find the probability that they meet again after each one makes N steps.
 It is understood that they make steps simultaneously.

 Consider the random walk of a single drunk person along the x-axis with initial position at `t = 0,`  number of steps `n = 0` be at the origin `x = 0`.